 Built in 1895, Old Stone Bank is one of the oldest remaining structures in Mount Hope.
 The building is the only structure in the area to utilize ashlar sandstone.
 In fact, this material is what allowed the bank to survive the Great Fire of 1910, which destroyed all nearby wooden buildings.
-The site was originally occupied by First National Bank served local merchants and coal companies which permeated the area.
+The site was originally occupied by First National Bank and served the proliferation of local merchants and coal companies in the area.
 The New River coalfield was brimming with independent coal producers in the late nineteenth and early twentieth centuries and banking services were critical.
-First National Bank served area residents until the Great Fire of 1910.
-When the smoke would begin to settle on March 24th 109 years ago, the only structures still standing in the town were the Mount Hope Christian Church and the stone Frist National Bank Building.
+First National Bank served area residents until the 1910 conflagration.
+When the smoke began to settle on that fateful day, the only structures still standing in town were the Mount Hope Christian Church and the First National Bank Building.
 Restoration of the building was a top priority since repairs were limited to the interior of the structure.
-The bank would once again open its doors and would operate in the town for many years to come.
+The bank once again opened its doors and operated in the town for many years to come.
 A telephone company and several medical offices have also been located in this building over the years.